Clopidogrel: Mechanism of action

+The active metabolite of clopidogrel specifically and irreversibly inhibits the P2Y12 subtype of ADP receptor, which is important in activation of platelets and eventual cross-linking by the protein fibrin.
+Platelet inhibition can be demonstrated two hours after a single dose of oral clopidogrel, but the onset of action is slow, so a loading dose of either 600 or 300 mg is administered when a rapid effect is needed.

 Society and culture

 Economics

 Plavix is marketed worldwide in nearly 110 countries, with sales of US$6.6 billion in 2009.
 It was the second-top-selling drug in the world in 2007 and was still growing by over 20% in 2007.
-U.S. sales were US$3.8 billion in 2008.
+US sales were US$3.8 billion in 2008.

 Before the expiry of its patent, clopidogrel was the second best-selling drug in the world.
 In 2010, it grossed over US$9 billion in global sales.

 In 2006, generic clopidogrel was briefly marketed by Apotex, a Canadian generic pharmaceutical company before a court order halted further production until resolution of a patent infringement case brought by Bristol-Myers Squibb.
 The court ruled that Bristol-Myers Squibb's patent was valid and provided protection until November 2011.
-The FDA extended the patent protection of clopidogrel by six months, giving exclusivity that would expire on 17 May 2012.
-The FDA approved generic versions of Plavix on 17 May 2012.
+The FDA extended the patent protection of clopidogrel by six months, giving exclusivity that would expire in May 2012.
+The FDA approved generic versions of clopidogrel in May 2012.